Skip to main content

 3.1 Our vision for evaluation

-Our vision is for evaluation findings to meaningfully inform programme design and spending decisions, primarily for space but also for others working in related areas, like research, development and innovation (RDI).
-Beyond the UK Space Agency, we want our portfolio of evaluation to help inform strategic thinking at DSIT, including for fiscal events.
+Our vision is for evaluation findings to meaningfully inform programme design and spending decisions, primarily for space but also for others working in related areas, like RDI.
+We want our portfolio of evaluation to help inform strategic thinking across DSIT, including for fiscal events.

-To achieve this, it is vital that we have access to a strong body of evidence about what works so that we can increase opportunities for our interventions to maximise impact and value for money for the taxpayer.
+To achieve this, it is vital that we have access to a strong body of evidence about what works so that we maximise the impact and value for money of our interventions.
 Evaluation of our programmes forms a large part of this body of evidence.

 In line with the Magenta Book and the Green Book, the UK Space Agency seeks to produce as robust a body of evidence as possible through:

-- disseminate and use findings in future programme development (both formative and summative) so that we can make the best decisions about where and how to deliver, closing the feedback loop of the policy making cycle
+• disseminating and using findings in future programme development (both formative and summative) so that we can make the best decisions about where and how to deliver, closing the feedback loop of the policy-making cycle

 We have identified four broad types of challenge to doing space sector evaluation, as outlined in the box below.